SophieBosio/sophiebosio.github.io/content/posts/first-emacs-config.md

 There are quite a few blog posts and configurations that cover how to set "sane defaults" --- i.e., modify the default behaviour of Emacs in a way most people would agree with.
 Check out the "early init" files or startup sections of the configs above.
+You might also want to check out [sensible-defaults](https://github.com/hrs/sensible-defaults.el), which contains a lot of useful and, yes, sensible functions you can use in your config.

-In general, you set the value of a variable using `setq` and that code will often have this form, where `t`, `nil` `1` and `0` are common values for activating/deactivating an option or a mode.
+In general, you set the value of a variable using `setq`.
+Specify the name of the variable or the mode, then set it to an accepted value.
+Often variables will use `t` / `nil` and modes will use `1` / `0`.

 ```emacs-lisp
 (setq enabled-option  t